debeshkapali/interview-practice-bot/README.md

 ## 👨‍💻 About Me

-I'm a 29-year-old from Nepal transitioning from digital marketing/SEO (3 years) to ML/AI.
+I'm currently transitioning from digital marketing/SEO (3 years) to ML/AI.
 This project is part of my journey to build practical skills and portfolio projects while learning ML fundamentals.

 **Background:**
 - 3 years in digital marketing/SEO